jprakash-db/databricks-sql-python/sqlalchemy-dialect/databricks_sqlalchemy_dialect/README.sqlalchemy.md

 ### `DateTime()`, `TIMESTAMP_NTZ()`, and `TIMESTAMP()`

 Databricks Runtime provides two datetime-like types: `TIMESTAMP` which is always timezone-aware and `TIMESTAMP_NTZ` which is timezone agnostic.
-Both types can be imported from `sqlalchemy_db` and used in your models.
+Both types can be imported from `databricks_sqlalchemy_dialect` and used in your models.

 The SQLAlchemy documentation indicates that `DateTime()` is not timezone-aware by default.
 So our dialect maps this type to `TIMESTAMP_NTZ()`.
 In practice, you should never need to use `TIMESTAMP_NTZ()` directly.
 Just use `DateTime()`.